prime31/Nez/README.md

 - add the `Nez.PipelineImporter/Nez.PipelineImporter.csproj` project to your solution
 - open the `Nez.PipelineImporter` references dialog and add a reference to the Nez project
 - build the `Nez.PipelineImporter` project to generate the DLLs
-- open the Pipeline Tool by double-clicking your `Content.mgcb` file and add references to `PipelineImporter.dll`, `Ionic.ZLib.dll`, `Newtonsoft.Json.dll` and `Nez.dll`.
+- open the Pipeline Tool by double-clicking your `Content.mgcb` file, select `Content` and under Settings add `PipelineImporter.dll`, `Ionic.ZLib.dll`, `Newtonsoft.Json.dll` and `Nez.dll` to the References collection.

 All Nez shaders are compiled for OpenGL so be sure to use the DesktopGL template, not DirectX!
 Nez only supports OpenGL out of the box to keep things compatible across Android/iOS/Mac/Linux/Windows.